GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 [youtube https://www.youtube.com/watch?v=d-Ap9axT7kE]

-You can purchase a [bundle containing all the power extensions](https://gatographql.com/pricing#power-extensions) (at a big discount).
+You can purchase a [bundle containing all the power extensions](https://gatographql.com/pricing#power-extensions).

 The available power extensions are: